The 11 best beaches in Portugal

-Although a list of the country’s best beaches could easily run into triple digits, we've narrowed it down to 11 of our absolute favorites.
-The time to start planning your next Portugal beach break is now.
+Although a list of Portugal’s best beaches could easily run into triple digits, we've narrowed it down to 11 of our absolute favorites.
+It's time to start planning your Portugal trip, leaving plenty of time to enjoy these incredible beaches.

 1. Praia dos Galapinhos, Parque Natural da Arrábida